 Number 5: The right to be an active member of the incident management team, including the control of roadside safety and clearing procedures

-When you allow AutoReturn to wedge themselves between the city/police and towers you erode the relationship that fosters inclusion in incident management.
-With AutoReturn involved; when your local police department needs a wrecker they won’t be making the call to you or one of your competitors, they’ll call AutoReturn’s dispatch office in San Diego.
-From there you’ll only be a cog in the machine, having no control over your destiny.
-If you don’t like the arrangement– AutoReturn will purge you from their system.
+When you allow AutoReturn to wedge themselves between the city/police and the tow company there’s a chance of eroding that relationship.
+When you do that, over time you stand to decrease whatever respect law enforcement had for the tow companies, with regards to incident management.
+With AutoReturn arrangement in San Francisco; when police need a wrecker they won’t be making the call to you or one of your competitors, they’ll call AutoReturn’s dispatch office.
+From there you might as well just be a cog in the machine, having no control over your destiny.
+And my fear is that, if a tow company owner doesn’t like the arrangement– AutoReturn may have the right to purge that tow company from their system.
 Does that sound like you’ll be an active member in the incident management team?
-No-Brainer there.

 Number 9: The right to offer roadside services to city and state agencies- free of low-bid procedures that foster un-safe conditions for the public

-There goes another right swirling down the toilet.
-With AutoReturn towers are pressured to conform and take what rates they’ve negotiated with the cities…Without the towers’ involvement.
-What do you think happens when they negotiate on your behalf- when you’re not in the room?
+With AutoReturn involved my fear is that towers will be pressured to take the rates they’ve negotiated with the cities…Without the towers’ involvement.
+What do you think happens when if they negotiate on your behalf- when you’re not in the room?
 Do you think you’ll be fairly represented?
-No, exactly the opposite, AutoReturn crushes competition turning towers into ONE homogeneous strain where you work for the pittance they’ve negotiated- or you don’t work for the city at all.

 How Long Are They Willing To Wait For Their Motor Club?
 A Tower’s Perspective